Amazon Web Services (AWS)

 Causely provides comprehensive native integration with Amazon Web Services (AWS) to help you identify and resolve infrastructure and service performance issues before they impact your users.

-Instead of just monitoring symptoms, Causely analyzes real-time signals from your AWS infrastructure to surface the actual root causes of problems across your entire AWS ecosystem.
+Instead of just monitoring symptoms, Causely analyzes real-time signals from your AWS infrastructure to surface the actual causes of problems across your entire AWS ecosystem.

 By setting up the AWS integration, you will be able to: